Tanuki/tanuki.py/examples/twitter_support/readme.md

-# Email cleaner
+# Twitter Support bot

-This example first classifies email addresses as real or fake, extracts the name and company from the email address and saves them as a excel file.
-The data folder has the data and is where the excel will be written
+This example takes in a tweet to a company's support account and first creates an empathetic response to the tweet and classifies the tweet as if it requires further action from the company's support team.
+If the tweet does require further action, then a support ticket is created that can be saved to the company's internal database for further action.

-Moneypatch is used in this example to first classify the emails and then extract information in a easily parsable way
+Moneypatch is used in this example to create the response, classify the tweet and create the support ticket if needed

 ## Configuration